Tala-yus/todo-react/README.md

 npm install
 Start the development server:

-bash
-Copy code
-npm start
 Usage

-Add tasks using the input box.
+1.Add tasks using the input box.

-Assign priority and stickers to tasks.
+2.Assign priority and stickers to tasks.

-Switch between calendar and list view.
+3.Switch between calendar and list view.

-Drag tasks to reorder them.
+4.Drag tasks to reorder them.

-Toggle dark mode using the button at the top.
+5.Toggle dark mode using the button at the top.

-Complete all tasks to trigger confetti celebration.
+6.Complete all tasks to trigger confetti celebration.